-For those of you who are new to the Runtheberg experience, our popular Pre-Race Briefing emails provide an important source of race information and touch on a wide range of topics such as race prep, travel & logistics, and the race weekend itself.
+For those of you who are new to the Runtheberg experience, our popular Pre-Race Briefing emails provide an important source of race information and cover a wide range of topics such as race prep, travel & logistics, and the race weekend itself.
 In this first Pre-Race Briefing we touch on things that should help in these last few weeks before the race, hopefully giving you all enough time to plan, prepare and purchase as necessary.
 As always, should anybody have any questions not addressed in the briefings, we ask that you feel free to contact us at any time.

 If you have entered online but not yet paid please be aware that your entry is not yet confirmed.
 To complete entries please just go into your entry online (the same way you entered in the first place using your ID number) and follow the Proceed to Payment instructions.